For developers · CLI-first · Open Source · MPL-2.0

 Persistent Storage

-Memory, Postgres, or S3 backends.
+Memory, Postgres, MySQL, SQL Server, SQLite, or S3 backends.
 Store messages at each pipeline stage for audit and replay.
 Configurable per-channel.

 Retry & Dead-Letter Queue